 S. C. Code Ann.
 Section 1-23-10(4) (Supp.
-2001)
+2005)

-SC Revenue Procedure #03-1
+SC Revenue Procedure #05-2

 SCOPE: The purpose of a Revenue Procedure is to provide procedural guidance to the public and Department personnel.
-It is a written statement issued to assist in the administration of laws and regulations by providing guidance that may be followed in order to comply with the law.
-A Revenue Procedure does not have the force or effect of law, and is not binding on the public.
-It is, however, binding on agency personnel until superseded or modified by a change in statute, regulation, court decision, or advisory opinion.
+It is an advisory opinion issued to assist in the administration of laws and regulations by providing guidance that may be followed in order to comply with the law.
+It is effective until superseded or modified by a change in statute, regulation, court decision, or another Departmental advisory opinion.